DEEPIKAKANNAN25/AWS_Project/README.md

 Amazon Simple Storage Service (S3) is a highly durable, scalable, and secure object storage service from AWS.
 It allows me to store and retrieve data from anywhere on the web.
 Key features include:

 Highly Scalable: Handles large amounts of data with automatic scaling.

 Durable: 99.999999999% (11 9's) durability for stored objects.

 Secure: Supports encryption, access controls, and compliance standards.

 Cost-Effective: Pay only for what I use, with low storage and transfer costs.

 Seamless Integration: Works with AWS services like CloudFront, Lambda, and QuickSight.

 Key Features of S3 for Static Website Hosting

 Serverless: No need for servers or infrastructure management.

 Global Reach: Content delivered via AWS edge locations for low latency.

 Highly Available: 99.99% uptime SLA with global reach via AWS edge locations.

 Customizable: Supports custom domains, HTTPS (via CloudFront), and more.

 Easy to Use: Simple setup through the AWS Management Console.

-Project Objective
+🎯 Project Objective

 The goal was to build and deploy my personal portfolio website using AWS S3.
 This included:

 Creating and configuring an S3 bucket for public access.

 Uploading static files (HTML, CSS, JS, images).

 Enabling static website hosting.

 Testing the live site.

-AWS Services Used
+🛠️AWS Services Used

 Amazon S3: For storage and hosting.

 AWS Management Console: For setup and configuration.

 🧩 Step-by-Step Implementation